 Before seeing a GP, I suggest practising some basic sleep hygiene measures (outlined below) that may help with insomnia.

 When Should You Seek Help?

-Talk to your GP if insomnia is impacting your happiness or ability to function properly throughout the day.
+Talk to your GP if insomnia impacts your happiness or ability to function properly throughout the day.

 Many patients ask about medications to help with sleep.
 Though sleeping tablets and the like can be effective, certain medications have risks and potential side effects.